Mathmagicians/kumori/meritocracy/frontend/README.md

 ## Dev environment

-The dev environment includes the postgrest/postgres backend.
-You start it wth docker-compose.
+The dev environment includes the postgrest/postgres/swagger backend.
+You start it with docker-compose.

-    $ docker-compose up
+    $ docker-compose -f docker-compose.dev.yml up

-Your dev environment needs to run before you start your dev server.
-Othervice you need to remove the --network flag in the serve-start task in the Makefile.
+For now, you need to bootstrap the database manually by running `cd postgres && make create_schema && make create_schema`

-## Dev server
+## Dev server only

 Start the dev server with live reload.
 The server will be available at http://127.0.0.1:8080